insight-creative/milksource.com/content/careers/human-resources-and-payroll-administrator.md

 Reports to: Human Resources Supervisor

 **Overall Responsibilities:** Works collaboratively with the HR team and will provide support in multiple functional areas of HR including, but not limited to: Lead bi-weekly Payroll Administration of more than 600+ employees; Process employee paperwork and changes while maintaining accurate employee records; Assist with Benefits Administration and open enrollment process; and prepare detailed payroll, benefits, and ad hoc reports.

-To learn more or apply, please [click here](https://www.indeed.com/job/human-resourcespayroll-administrator-87b5f01a54fbfd5d).